feature-image

 Ryan Day’s squad is stacked but shaky

 Going by the rankings, Day is facing one snub after another.
-The Ohio State head coach found himself at the No. 2 spot with 97 points, while the No.1 spot went to Georgia Bulldogs head coach Kirby Smart.
+The Ohio State head coach found himself at the No. 2 spot with 97 points, while the No. 1 spot went to Georgia Bulldogs head coach Kirby Smart.
 On paper, the Buckeyes are loaded for another run.
 They have some big guns stacked up with a quarterback battle brewing between Julian Sayin and Lincoln Kienholz.
-Looks like Sayin is going to be the guy as he has already shown his talents with his quick release and pocket mobility.
+Looks like Sayin is going to be the guy, as he has already shown his talents with his quick release and pocket mobility.

-But that does not guarantee smooth sailing for Day’s squad.
+But that does not guarantee smooth sailing for Ryan Day’s squad.
 After all, they are carrying a burden with them into the 2025 season.
 Analyst Brooks Austin on George Wrighster’s podcast addressed the elephant in the room.
-“I know they got a bunch of weapons, but hey, does everybody just like forget that he fired Brian Hartline the last time he tried to hire him as an offensive coordinator.
+“I know they got a bunch of weapons, but hey, does everybody just like forget that he fired Brian Hartline the last time he tried to hire him as an offensive coordinator?
 Did we just forget that?”
 Wrighster doubled down by claiming, “Dude, I said this.
 Ohio State fans should be nervous as hell.”

 ADVERTISEMENT

 This reminds fans of one of Day’s blunder moves.
-Back in 2023, the Ohio State head coach promoted Brian Hartline to offensive coordinator, only to snatch away the play-calling duties the next season and hand it off to Chip Kelly.
-However, Day had to pay a heavy price as Kelly, after just one season, left Columbus to take up the offensive coordinator role for the Las Vegas Raiders.
-And what did Day do after that?
+Back in 2023, the Ohio State head coach promoted Brian Hartline to offensive coordinator, only to snatch away the play-calling duties the next season and hand them off to Chip Kelly.
+However, Day had to pay a heavy price, as Kelly, after just one season, left Columbus to take up the offensive coordinator role for the Las Vegas Raiders.
+And what did Ryan Day do after that?
 He reinstated Hartline as OC—this time out of necessity more than trust.
 But is it going to be life-saving in the long run?

 Wrighster did not sound very confident about it.
 “If you’re Brian Hartline, are you going to be willing—because most coordinators, they kind of work their way up through the system because in your first time or second time coordinating, you are going to make mistakes.
 Chip Kelly had some mistakes last year, and he’s a phenomenal offensive coordinator, phenomenal play caller.
 But you don’t get to take your lumps at Ohio State.”
-The 2026 class is a flex for Day, but 2025 still needs some serious fixing.
+The 2026 class is a flex for Ryan Day, but 2025 still needs some serious fixing.

 ADVERTISEMENT